Harris Barton: College career

 Barton was recruited by over 100 colleges including University of Southern California, Oklahoma, and Notre Dame, but chose the University of North Carolina at Chapel Hill with head coach Dick Crum.

 Originally thought to be a possible defensive lineman, Barton was switched to center early in his first summer of practice at UNC.

 Barton was a four-year starter during his time at UNC; starting center his freshman year, before moving to left tackle mid-season during his sophomore year, playing that position for the remainder of his collegiate career.

 He played against William "Refrigerator" Perry and his brother Michael Dean Perry at Clemson.

 Barton was named to a number of All-America teams, including the NCAA's All-American Scholar/Athlete Team and Academic All-ACC.
 During his senior year Barton was named the Atlantic Coast Conference Outstanding Offensive Lineman.
 While at UNC Barton played in the Japan Bowl.

 Barton graduated with a BA in finance from UNC in 1987.

+In 2021 he was named to the National Football Foundation Hall of Fame.